Military Family Resources

 Advanced teamwork, tactical exercises, and longer field training.
 Recruits are more confident.
 Communication becomes more regular.
 Morale typically improves noticeably.

-Culminating event — a multi-day field exercise that tests everything learned.
-After this, recruits know they have made it.
+The culminating multi-day field exercise that tests everything learned.
+After completing Victory Forge, soldiers are considered BCT graduates.
 The finish line is in sight.

 Graduation Week